waleed-sh/neuraLQX/docs/index.rst

 - **Custom Graphs:** Design and implement custom graphs to fit specific needs.

-- **Quantum Constraints:** Ready-to-use quantum constraints such as Gauß and Euclidean Hamilton constraints, along with the ability to construct Master constraints and solve them using neural networks (see `NQS <https://www.science.org/doi/10.1126/science.aag2302>`_ [3]).
+- **Quantum Constraints:** Ready-to-use quantum constraints such as Gauß and Euclidean Hamilton constraints, along with the ability to construct Master-like constraints and solve them using neural networks (see `NQS <https://www.science.org/doi/10.1126/science.aag2302>`_ [3]).

 - **Pre-trained Neural Networks:** Includes pre-trained novel neural networks capable of solving constraints across different models, saving time and effort.